pavelsolis/pavelsolis.github.io/teaching.md

 This course introduces basic concepts and models in macroeconomics and applies them towards gaining an understanding of recent events and current policy issues.
-We shall cover a broad range of topics including national income and output, unemployment, the price level and inflation, money, interest rates, exchange rates, monetary and fiscal policies.
+We shall cover a broad range of topics including national income and output, unemployment, inflation, interest rates, exchange rates, as well as monetary and fiscal policies.
 We will also analyze the 2008-09 financial crisis and its impact on the economy.

 *Pre-requisites:* Basic facility with graphs and algebra.

 **Instructor:** Pavel Solís (<msolism1@jhu.edu>)

-**Location:** Olin 304
+**Location:** TBD

 **Lecture Times:** Mon, Wed, Fri    9:00 am - 12:00 pm     (May 28 - June 28)

-**Office Hours:** Fri 12:00 pm - 1:00 pm, or by appointment, in Gilman Atrium
+**Office Hours:** Wed 8:00 am - 9:00 am, or by appointment, in the Gilman Atrium

 # [Syllabus](/files/teaching/Syllabus101.pdf)